LivePersonInc/developer-center/pages/documents/RichMessaging/GettingStartedWithRichMessaging/Introduction.md

 For example, rather than sending an address to a location, you can send a picture of the location on a map that links out to a map application.

-In order to achieve this behavior, you must send information in a structured format that can be interpreted and rendered by LiveEngage.
+In order to achieve this behavior, you must send information in a structured format that can be interpreted and rendered by Conversational Cloud.
 The most common format is JSON (Javascript Object Notation).

 So, rather than sending to a consumer the text `1234 Hollywood Boulevard, Los Angeles, CA`, you would send the address in JSON format like below: